3.50 from 6 votes

 Frying the Cauliflower (cauliflower manchurian recipe):

-In a bowl, prepare a batter using all-purpose flour, cornflour, salt, pepper, ginger-garlic paste, and water.
+In a bowl, prepare a batter using all-purpose flour, cornflour, salt, pepper, ginger, and water.
 Coat each cauliflower floret in the batter, ensuring they are evenly coated.

 Heat oil in a deep pan or wok over medium heat.
 Once the oil is hot, carefully add the battered cauliflower florets in batches.
 Fry them until they turn golden brown and crispy.
 Remove them from the oil and place them on a paper towel-lined plate to drain excess oil.